Surrender is an essential part of God’s design for marriage.

 Surrender means complete transparency and vulnerability with each other.

-This is not giving out of compulsion or duty, but out of love and a desire to see your wife or husband thrive.
+This is not giving out of compulsion or duty, but out of love and a desire to see your marriage thrive and your spouse blessed.

 It is not giving to get.
 It’s not a mindset of “I’ll scratch your back, but you better scratch mine at least as much if not a little more.”
 That’s self-serving and manipulative.
 We are after unconditional love.

-Surrender means giving in order to bless and giving to foster intimacy.
-It means learning what love looks like to your spouse, and then doing that in the little things every day.
+Surrender means giving to foster intimacy.
+It means learning what love looks like to your spouse and then doing that in the little things every day.

 Surrender means giving your spouse what he or she needs from you – and then some.
-Try to out-give, out-bless, and out-love each other.
+It means we try to out-give, out-bless, and out-love each other.
 That is the only kind of competition that belongs in a surrendered marriage.

 Vertical and Horizontal Surrender

-The surrender I speak of happens in two principle dimensions: one vertical and one horizontal.
+The surrender I speak of happens in two principal dimensions: one vertical and one horizontal.